 1. Display the Review tab of the ribbon.

-2. Click the Protect Document tool, at the right side of the ribbon.
-Word displays the task pane.
+2. Click the Protect Document tool (Word 2007) or the Restrict Editing tool (Word 2010 and later versions) at the right side of the ribbon.
+Word displays a task pane at the right side of your document.

 3. At the bottom of the task pane, click Stop Protection.
-Word displays the Unprotect Document dialog box.
+If your document was protected without a password, then you are done; the document is unprotected.
+If there was a password applied, however, Word displays the Unprotect Document dialog box.
 (See Figure 1.)

 4. Figure 1.
 The Unprotect Document dialog box.

-5. Enter your password in the dialog box, providing you used one when first protecting the document.
+5. Enter your password in the dialog box.

 6. Click on OK.
 The document is unprotected.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (6057) applies to Microsoft Word 2007 and 2010.
+This tip (6057) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, 2024, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Turning Off Document Protection.

 Author Bio